The Delta Force: Development

 In 1985, it was announced that The Delta Force would be made with Chuck Norris and Charles Bronson co-starring and Joseph Zito directing.
 The budget was to be $12 million.

 "We look at Chuck as having the potential of a Clint Eastwood," said Menahem Golan.
 "His acting talent is getting better.
 He's in the right style, and he's very popular."

 In response to the hijacking of TWA flight 847, Norris said the United States is becoming a "paper tiger" in the Middle East.
 "What we're facing here is the fact that our passive approach to terrorism is going to instigate much more terrorism throughout the world," he said, adding, "I would have sent the Delta Force immediately."

 "I've been all over the world, and seeing the devastation that terrorism has done in Europe and the Middle East, I know eventually it's going to come here," added Norris.
 "It's just a matter of time.
 They're doing all this devastation in Europe now, and the next stepping stone is America and Canada.
 Being a free country, with the freedom of movement that we have, it's an open door policy for terrorism.
 It's like Khadafy said a few weeks ago.
 'If Reagan doesn't back off, I'm going to release my killer squads in America.'
 And there's no doubt in my mind that he has them."

 Bronson dropped out of the film due to his commitment to a project named Act of Vengeance (1986).
-August 1, 1985, Lee Marvin signed on as Bronson replacement.
+August 1, 1985, Lee Marvin signed on as Bronson's replacement.
 Also producer Menahem Golan replaced Zito for directorial duties.
 Marvin said the film "shows the American audience a larger view of terrorism than they're used to seeing on the small screen and the news.
 There you see a plane at the end of the runway.
 But what's it like to be on a plane as the facilities deterioriate?
 It's bad enough on a seven-hour flight – imagine what the bathrooms are like after three or four days."

 Norris's fee was a reported $2 million.

 "It is the first time that Chuck works with an ensemble of first-class actors," said Golan.

 Before the film came out Cannon signed a seven-picture contract with Norris.